civvic/bridget/README.md

 # Bridget
 > FastHTML + HTMX in Jupyter, no server required.

-Bridget enables rich, server-free interactive HTML components in Jupyter notebooks using FastHTML and HTMX.
-It provides dynamic access to the notebook's state and aims to replicate ipywidgets' functionality with simpler, HTML-based components.
+Bridget brings rich, server-free interactive HTML components to Jupyter notebooks using **FastHTML** and **HTMX**.
+It provides dynamic access to the notebook’s state and aims to replicate much of `ipywidgets`’ functionality with simpler, HTML-based components.

-The notebook's state includes its structure, cell content, outputs, and metadata, all captured dynamically as you work, without needing to save the file.
-This enables powerful introspection and allows for tools that can read and react to the notebook's contents in real-time.
+The notebook state includes its structure, cell content, outputs, and metadata, all captured live as you work—without needing to save the file.
+This enables powerful introspection and allows tools to read and react to notebook contents in real time.

 ## Key Features

-Bridget's core strength is its ability to bring the full power of FastHTML and HTMX into any Jupyter environment, no HTTP server required.
-It offers real-time notebook introspection, a powerful widget system for creating UIs with minimal JavaScript, and an extended routing system that works seamlessly with Python methods.
-The framework is designed to be environment-agnostic, supporting VSCode, JupyterLab, and other notebook interfaces.
+- **Serverless HTMX + FastHTML**: full FastHTML + HTMX functionality in Jupyter environments, with no HTTP server required.
+- **Extended FastHTML routing system**: integrates seamlessly with Python methods.
+- **Widget system (WIP)**: build UI components with minimal JavaScript.
+- **Real-time notebook introspection**: capture the full notebook structure dynamically, without `.ipynb` files.
+- **Environment-agnostic**: supports VSCode, JupyterLab, and other interfaces.

-To enable this, Bridget includes companion extensions for both JupyterLab/Notebook and VSCode/Cursor.
-These extensions are responsible for capturing the live notebook state within their respective environments, feeding that information directly to Bridget's Python kernel.
+Bridget relies on companion extensions for JupyterLab/Notebook and VSCode/Cursor.
+These capture the live notebook state and feed it directly to Bridget’s Python kernel.

 ## Installation

 As Bridget is in early development, it is not yet on PyPI.
 A development installation requires NodeJS and the pnpm package manager.

-To install, first clone the repository.
-Then, from the project's root directory, install the JavaScript dependencies using pnpm.
-Finally, perform an editable Python installation.
-This last step builds the necessary JavaScript components and automatically installs the nbinspect-lab Jupyter extension.
+Clone the repository, install JS dependencies with `pnpm`, then perform an editable Python install.
+This builds the JS components and installs the `nbinspect-lab` Jupyter extension automatically.

 ```bash
 # 1. Clone the repository